More carats and sparkle: How LVMH plans to change Tiffany

-PARIS/MILAN (Reuters) - French luxury goods group LVMH plans to overhaul Tiffany & Co’s vast merchandise lineup to focus more on gold and precious gems while going more upmarket with its silver bangles after closing the $15.8 billion takeover of the U.S. jeweller this month.
+PARIS/MILAN (Reuters) - French luxury goods group LVMH plans to overhaul Tiffany & Co’s vast merchandise lineup to increase the focus on gold and precious gems and take its silver bangles upmarket after closing the $15.8 billion takeover of the U.S. jeweller this month.

 More than a third of Tiffany’s 320 shops are in the United States and two sources described some of them as out-of-date, shoddy and in need of refurbishing.